Why Can’t Interpreters Use Digital Notes?

 Not universally, but it is discouraged in sensitive environments like courts, hospitals, and high-level meetings where security and professionalism are paramount.

-6. How do interpreters ensure accuracy without digital aids?
+6. How do interpreters stay accurate without digital aids?

 Interpreters rely on training, memory techniques, and handwritten notes to deliver accurate interpretations.